citizens for retiring the penny

 retire the penny beach

 The fact that the penny is still in circulation does not mean it is in any way useful.
 Inflation has eaten away at the value of the penny to such a degree that it no longer facilitates commerce.
 In other words, the penny cannot buy anything!
-If the half cent were still minted, then it too would be in circulation, even though it would not be very useful.

 The penny wastes money.